Company at a Glance

 Sensing – a non-invasive finger probe continuously acquires pain-related physiological signals through four sensors.

 Objectives: Launch of PMD-200 pain monitoring system for operating rooms.
-Find distributors.
+Target OEM collaborations and strategic partnerships.
+Target distributors.